1901 2¢ Pan-American Commemorative

 The decision to picture the Empire State Express on a commemorative stamp was controversial at the time.
 Critics charged the choice was political, pointing out that the Empire State Express was still in use as the flagship of the New York Central and Hudson railroad, which served the Exposition’s host city.
 Because of their protests, and the longstanding prohibition of advertising on U.S. stamps, the Pan-American series is simply inscribed “Commemorative Series, 1901.”

+Because the Pan-American stamps were bi-color, two different plates were needed for each stamp – one for the frame and the other for the central design, or vignette.
+What makes the Pan-Americans even more special is that in addition to each vignette being unique, each of the frames is also unique.
 The bi-color Pan-Americans were printed in two steps.
 In the first, the vignette (center design) was printed in black ink.
 The frame was then printed in a second color.
 This process made it very difficult for the printer to align the frame evenly.
 As a result, several stamps feature frames that aren’t aligned properly, and inverts were created when the sheet was mistakenly fed into the press backwards.